jopdorp/MiSTer-Discrete/anasymod/README.md

 python ./anasymod_converter.py -m walk_en_astable_555 -f 96000 -v 5
 ```

-In the above `-f 96000` is the `clk_enable` frequency.
-It's advisable to use oversampling.
-In this case the `audio_clk_enable` might be `48000`.
+In the above `-f 96000` is the `audio_clk_en` frequency at oversampled speed.
+In this case the `audio_clk_en` of the rest of the MiSTer core, outside of the MiSTer-Discrete subcores might be `48000`.

 The `-v 5` argument is the `vcc` voltage, this has to be the same `vcc` as in the rest of your MiSTer-Discrete analog simulation core.

-The script will output a file called `fixed_point_WalkEnAstable555.sv` this file is compatible with MiSTer-Discrete and quartus 17.0 and can be used in your core.
+The script will output a file called `WalkEnAstable555.sv` this file is compatible with MiSTer-Discrete and quartus 17.0 and can be used in your core.